WHAT IS RAIN SCALD?

 HOW CAN NUTRITION HELP PREVENT RAIN SCALD?

 Ensuring the correct nutrition requirements are provided can assist with maintaining a horse’s coat and skin condition.
-Including essential fatty acids high in Omega 3 (CEN Oil) will not only help create a natural, protective barrier against the growth of the bacteria but can provide a natural anti-inflammatory which should be considered when looking to alleviate and eliminate the symptoms associated with Rain Scald.
+Including essential fatty acids high in Omega 3 (CEN Oil – part of our Australian made horse supplements range) will not only help create a natural, protective barrier against the growth of the bacteria but can provide a natural anti-inflammatory which should be considered when looking to alleviate and eliminate the symptoms associated with Rain Scald.
 Feeding a complete and balanced diet not only helps the horse’s digestive, immune and overall health but essential amino acids, methionine and cystine, may help with hair regrowth.

 In addition to the Omega 3 and Amino acids, trace minerals such as zinc are essential and are a major contributor to the health of the skin and coat and prevent the thickening of the horse’s skin which may eventuate in the loss of hair (Kohnke, Kelleher & Trevor-Jones 1999).